 ‘I understand what you’re saying but…’

 Say ‘what I’m hearing is that you’re concerned XYZ, is this correct?’.

 You can see that the difference between the first statement and the second statement is that the second acknowledges the clients’ reservations, whereas the first dismisses them.

-Therefore by practising reflective listening, you can create an emotional rapport that benefits both parties.
+Therefore by practicing reflective listening, you can create an emotional rapport that benefits both parties.

 Affect Heuristic is a mental shortcut that can allow you to make decisions and solve problems quickly and efficiently.

 Every decision that we make is influenced by certain emotions.
 Affect Heuristic can be used to evaluate the risks and benefits of a decision based on your feelings towards a specific person, feeling, or thing.

 During client conflict, we can use the affect heuristic to ask useful questions which can deal with the emotional drivers which may be causing conflict.